qvantel/orcd-frontend/grafana-gauge-panel/README.md

 ## Plugins
 Cassandra Health Metrics dashboard uses 2 existing plugins.
-Usage over time are displayed in [Graphby Grafana Labs](https://grafana.com/plugins/graph) while current value of data displays in [D3 Gaugeby Brian Gann](https://github.com/briangann/grafana-gauge-panel)
+Usage over time are displayed in [Graph by Grafana Labs](https://grafana.com/plugins/graph) while current value of data displays in [D3 Gauge by Brian Gann](https://github.com/briangann/grafana-gauge-panel)

 ### Modifications
-[D3 Gaugeby Brian Gann](https://github.com/briangann/grafana-gauge-panel) only supports to define maximum value statically.
+D3 Gauge plugin only supports to define maximum value statically.
 When displaying disk space where the total disk space differs from server to server defining the maximum value of the gauge static is not an option.
 We modified the ctrl.js file so when 2 metrics are defined the last metric are the maximum value of the gauge.

-Example 2 metrics:
+Example using two metrics:
 - server->disk->usage
 - server->disk->total - Will represent maximum value of gauge.